All Episodes

 I'm sitting in my house.

-And it's dark, and they got on sunglasses, and I'm thinking, oh my God, what's going on?
+They're dressed in black, and it's dark, and they got on sunglasses, and I'm thinking, oh my God, what's going on?

-Well, I had left the tracks in my truck and it was raining, and I didn't tell them that, but they said, well, what about the hair?
+Well, I had left the tracks in my truck, and it was raining, and I didn't tell them that, but they said, well, what about the hair?

-Well, I look over at the table, because the hair is sitting there in the open, And then they look over at it, and I said, well, it's right here.
+Well, I look over at the table because the hair is sitting there in the open, and then they look over at it, and I said, well, it's right here.

 I mean, it was too late by then.

-And then the one pulls open his jacket, he grabs the hair out of my hand, pulls open his jacket.
+And then the one pulls open his jacket, grabs the hair out of my hand, pulls open his jacket.

-When he opens his jacket, I notice he's got on a big, like a belt, with all kinds of bullets and clips and stuff.
+When he opens his jacket, I notice he's got on a big, like a belt with all kinds of bullets and clips and stuff.

-I'm not saying he had bullets, I'm saying it looked like it.
+I'm saying it looked like it.

 There were like canisters on his belt.